 - Organisation details

-- Your originating computer or network (e.g. your IP number)
+- Your originating computer or network (e.g. your IP address)

 - Event attendance information, including dietary requirements and medical information.

-You are responsible to ensure that all information you provide us is current, complete and accurate.
-If GS1 New Zealand believes that the information you provide is not current, complete, or accurate, GS1 New Zealand may have the right to decline access to information or services, deny access to certain parts of the GS1 New Zealand website, decline your application for membership with GS1 New Zealand or applications for Event registrations until current, complete or accurate information is provided, refuse registrations for Events.
+You must ensure that all information you provide us is current, complete and accurate.
+If we believe that the information you provide is not current, complete, or accurate, we may decline access to information or services, deny access to certain parts of the GS1 NZ website, decline your application for membership with GS1 NZ or applications for Event registrations until current, complete or accurate information is provided, refuse registrations for Events.
+We may also terminate membership or affiliation or suspend it until the information is updated correctly.

-If you are applying for membership and for some products and services, we will also collect your payment information.
-Your card information is not collected by GS1 New Zealand, but only received by our payment provider PayStation.
-If you choose to store your credit card for future transactions with GS1 New Zealand, please note that we only store a secure ‘token’ that is presented to PayStation to trigger a secure payment.
+If you are applying for membership and for some products and services, we will also collect your payment information as noted above.
+Your card information is not collected by GS1 NZ, but only received by our payment provider PayStation.
+If you choose to store your credit card for future transactions with GS1 NZ, please note that we only store a secure ‘token’ that is presented to PayStation to trigger a secure payment.
 You will always be automatically notified that your credit card has been used.

 Information we collect from others: